 Youth Service Plan Out of

 July 1, 2023 - June 30, 2024 In-School School Total

 Total Received Diploma/Credential

 High School Diploma

 High School Equivalent (HSE)

 Associates/Bachelor's Degree

 Other Credential

 Total Work Experience

 Subsidized Summer Employment/Internship

 Other Subsidized Employment/Internship

 Total Exits

 Exits with Diplomas/ Credentials

-Exit into Qualified Apprenticeship •
+Exit into Qualified Apprenticeship

 Exit into Post-Secondary Ed.

-Placement into Unsubsidized Employment (UE) or Military -
+Placement into Unsubsidized Employment (UE) or Military

-^{}This category does not need to total.
+\This category does not need to total.
 Some youth will fall into more than one category.

-TO ACHIEVE THE GOALS AND PERFORMANCE LISTED ABOVE:

-How many youth do you need to bring into your intake process to meet your performance goals?
+TO ACHIEVE THE GOALS AND PERFORMANCE LISTED ABOVE: How many youth applicants do you need to recruit to meet your enrollment goals?
 What forms of outreach will you use to achieve that number of intakes?
 What are the tools and methods you will use to identify and recruit for this program?
 Where are you targeting your recruitment efforts?

-G. PROPOSAL SECTIONS
+G. Proposal Sections